Simon-Cao909/Spectra-Analyzer/README.md

    5. ctrl + left click - Increase the weight of the point clicked by the increment stated by the title for ONLY this pixel
    6. ctrl + right click - Decrease the weight of the point clicked by the increment stated by the title for ONLY this pixel
    7. There is a slider that you can use to change the degree of the polynomial
+   8. There is another slider that you can use to change the radius of change of the weight.
+This was made so you do not have to click every single pixel.

 5. These are things you can do for both of the above: ctrl + e - Exports the continuum for ONLY this pixel to the stated directory with filename x{x_pixel}_y{y_pixel}_Spline.csv or x{x_pixel}_y{y_pixel}_Poly.csv.
 The first column is the wavelength